Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Related Work

 IR models are also widely used in code comment generation models.
 Haiduc \etal first extract the words from code files and link them with the most related words in the corpus and generate code comments \cite{haiduc2010use}.
 Haiduc \etal also propose a method to generate code comments based on code lexical information and structure information \cite{haiduc2010supporting}.
-Interestingly, Rodeghero \etal identify the statements and keywords developers focus based on eye-tracking technologies \cite{rodeghero2014improving} \cite{rodeghero2015eye}.
-Then, based on the information acquired, they can generate higher quality code comments.
+Haiduc \etal first extract the words from code files and link them with the most related words in the corpus and generate code comments \cite{haiduc2010use, haiduc2010supporting}.
+Interestingly, Rodeghero \etal identify the statements and keywords developers focus on based on eye-tracking technologies \cite{rodeghero2015eye, rodeghero2014improving}.
+Then, based on the information acquired, they can generate higher-quality code comments.
 Some techniques focus on software repository mining.
-Wong \etal utilize the crawling technology to obtain a large amount of code snippets and corresponding descriptions \cite{wong2013autocomment}, and construct the ``code-description'' mappings as the corpus and use code similarity to infer the code comments.
-Alon \etal propose Code2Seq and Code2Vec \cite{alon2018code2seq} \cite{alon2019code2vec}, considering the semantic similarity among methods, to generate code comments.
+Wong \etal utilize crawling technology to obtain a large amount of code snippets and descriptions \cite{wong2013autocomment}, construct the ``code-description'' mappings as the corpus, and use code similarity to infer the code comments.
+Alon \etal propose \cdsq and Code2Vec \cite{alon2018code2seq, alon2019code2vec}, considering the semantic similarity among methods, to generate code comments.

 Taking advantage of the development of DL technology, code comment generation also has a breakthrough.
 Iyer \etal propose CODE-NN \cite{iyer2016summarizing}, which combines LSTM and Attention mechanism to encode and decode the code snippets.
 Zheng introduces a novel attention mechanism, code attention \etal \cite{zheng2017code}, to use domain features (\ie symbol, identifier) to understand the code structure.
 Hu \etal transfer code snippets into AST to analyze the structure and semantic information \cite{hu2018deep}.
 Leclair \etal propose ast-attendgru \cite{leclair2019neural}, which combines code text and AST representation as neural network input to generate code comments.
+Huang \etal \cite{huang2023bcgen} propose a bytecode comment generation approach using a neural language model to understand the meaning of the bytecode and further help developers in more software activities.
+Gao \etal \cite{gao2023code} propose a novel approach named SG-Trans to incorporate code structural properties into Transformer, and then to generate accurate code summaries.
+Zhou \etal \cite{zhou2023towards} propose a new framework, MLCS, for code summarization based on meta-learning and code retrieval.
+MLCS forms the summarization of each code as a few-shot learning task, where similar examples are used as training data and the testing example is itself.